-Starlin de Jesús Castro...has two children, Starlin Jr. and Scarlett...former Cubs' teammate Alfonso Soriano, is his son Starlin Jr.'s godfather.
+Starlin (STAR-lynn) de Jesús Castro...has two sons and a daughter...former Cubs' teammate Alfonso Soriano, is his son Starlin Jr.'s godfather.

 In second season with Yankees, hit .300 (133x443) with 66 runs scored, 18 doubles, 16 home runs and 63 RBI in 112 games...
 Posted .323 average (70x217) with 10 home runs in 57 games at Yankee Stadium, compared to a .279 (63x226) mark with six home runs in 55 road games...
 In 18 games against Baltimore, scored 18 runs and drove in 17.
 Homered in four straight games from June 9-Sept.
 4, matching Yankees' longest consecutive home run game streak against the O's since moving to Baltimore in 1954: Yogi Berra homered in four straight from May 20-22, 1955...
 Homered five times in April, and again in June, marking highest career home run totals in those two months...
 Recorded at-least one hit in 24 of team's first 28 games (through May 6), becoming first Yankee to do so since Derek Jeter (24) and Alex Rodriguez (24) in 2007.
 Totaled 43 hits through those 28 games, marking second-most by a Yankee through 28 games since 2004, behind Jeter's 48 in 2012. ..
 Hit game-tying two-run home run with one out in ninth inning in April 28 win vs. Baltimore.
 Marked sixth career game-tying or go-ahead home run in the seventh inning or later...
 Collected two-or-more hits in five consecutive games from May 1-6, one shy of career-long six-game streak from Aug.
 29-Sept.
 4, 2010...
 Homered in three straight games for first time in career from June 9-11...
 Made first career start as designated hitter on June 17 at Oakland, going 1x4...
 Left June 26 win at White Sox in bottom of third after suffering a right hamstring strain...
 Placed on 10-day disabled list from June 27-July 14, missing 13 games.
 In two rehab starts with Double-A Trenton, went 2x7...
 Earned fourth career All-Star nod (also 2011-12, '14) and first as a member of AL. Was first All-Star selection as a second baseman, as three previous were as shortstop.
 Did not participate due to injury...
 Returned to 10-day disabled list from July 23 (retroactive to July 22)-Aug.
 25 with a right hamstring strain, missing 31 games.
 Made six rehab appearances at Triple-A Scranton/Wilkes-Barre, batting .333 (8x24) with four runs scored, one home run and two RBI...
 Went 4x4 with two runs scored, a double and one RBI in Aug.
 27 win vs. Seattle, matching career high in hits (16th time, first since Sept.
 15, 2016 at Boston).